Asbestos liability insurance

-This policy is very important to tradesmen and professional who work in the asbestos removal.
-Asbestos liability insurance is useful for those who are at risk of either a direct or indirect exposure to asbestos such as roof contractors, building surveyors, electricians, plumbers and repairmen.
+This policy is very important to tradesmen and professional who work in asbestos removal.
+Asbestos liability insurance is useful for those who are at risk of either direct or indirect exposure to asbestos, such as roof contractors, building surveyors, electricians and plumbers.

 What are the fines and penalties associated with asbestos?

-A business that fails to comply with regulation regarding asbestos as outlined by health and safety regulations as well environmental law can face civil penalties of up to $5.5 million.
+A business that fails to comply with regulation regarding asbestos as outlined by health and safety regulations as well as by environmental law can face civil penalties of up to $5.5 million.